Match / FAQs / Applicants / Eligibility and Participation

 You should also keep in mind that it is quite common for career choices and aspirations to change over one's professional career.
 In some cases, the accreditation status of one's doctoral program and/or internship can help or hinder such transitions.
 APPIC frequently hears from practicing psychologists who have decided that they want their careers to go in a different direction (e.g., to work at a VA facility), only to find themselves locked out because their doctoral program or internship lacked accreditation.

-Some programs may tell you that they are planning to apply (or have already applied) for initial accreditation or APPIC membership, have a site visit scheduled, or are at some other point in the process.
-While a site may have the best of intentions, you should be aware that the application and/or approval processes for initial accreditation and/or APPIC membership may take far longer (even months or years longer) than a site anticipates.
-There is no guarantee that a program will ultimately achieve those goals or will achieve them in a timely manner.
+Some programs may tell you that they are planning to apply (or have already applied) for initial accreditation, have a site visit scheduled, or are at some other point in the process.
+While a site may have the best of intentions, you should be aware that the application and/or approval processes for initial accreditation and/or APPIC membership may take far longer (months or years longer) than a site anticipates.
+This situation was made much worse by the pandemic, which added delays of a year or more to an already-lengthy process.
+There is no guarantee that a program will ultimately achieve accreditation or will achieve them in a timely manner.
 Thus, while a site in the midst of the initial application process may convey confidence that they will ultimately be successful, you should accept an internship offer from such a site only if you clearly understand the risks in doing so.

 5. Is it possible for me to complete two internships?
 For example, if I accept a non-accredited internship this year, can I apply for a second, accredited internship the following year?